Skip to main content

 What should I include in a job offer acceptance email?
 Toggle answer

-Include a thank-you, a clear acceptance, the job title, start date, salary or key terms, and a request for any next onboarding steps.
+Include a thank-you, a clear acceptance, the job title, start date, salary or key terms, and a request for next onboarding steps.

 Can I accept a job offer after negotiating salary?
 Toggle answer